Josiah-Jordan James: Indiana Mad Ants (2024–2025)

 After going undrafted in the 2024 NBA draft, James signed with the Indiana Pacers on September 27, 2024, but waived him two days later.
 On October 27, he joined the Indiana Mad Ants.

-Hapoel Jerusalem (2025-present)
+Hapoel Jerusalem (2025–2026)

-On July 29, 2025, James signed a two-year contract with Hapoel Jerusalem of the Ligat HaAl and EuroCup.
+On July 29, 2025, James signed with Hapoel Jerusalem of the Israeli Basketball Premier League and EuroCup.
+He averaged 9.4 points in eight games in 2025–26.

+New Zealand Breakers (2026–present)

+On July 30, 2026, James signed with the New Zealand Breakers of the Australian National Basketball League (NBL) for the 2026–27 season.
+On September 16, 2026, he was ruled out for at least the first four weeks of the season with a left hamstring injury.

 National team career

 James played for the United States under-18 basketball team at the 2018 FIBA Under-18 Americas Championship.
 He helped his team win the gold medal.